-The current security crisis in Iraq is a considerable downside risk to both the country and the wider region, as it destabilizes business environments.
-The crisis has increased risks to regional stability, weakening investor sentiment towards the region.
-However, for the petrochemicals sector, the major issue is price competitiveness of feedstocks.
-In the medium- to long-term, ethane-fed petrochemicals are facing increased costs as gas prices rise due to the tightening of the gas market and decline in production growth.
+For the petrochemicals sector, the major issue is price competitiveness of feedstocks.
+In the medium-to long-term, ethane-fed petrochemicals are facing increased costs as gas prices rise due to the tightening of the gas market and decline in production growth.
 This undermines their competitiveness vis-a-vis US producers which are increasingly deriving ethane from cheap domestic shale gas resources.
 However, in the short-term, oil prices will be crucial to petrochemicals margins in the region.
 The recent slump in oil prices has led to a decline in naphtha prices, which will put pressure on regional producers based on gas, notably Qatar and Saudi Arabia.
 Mixed feed producers will fare better due to their flexibility.

 Arabian Gulf producers are facing capacity constraints with the rate of capacity growth set to slow.

 Combined with heightened risk and declining competitiveness, this has prompted a downward revision in scores for Kuwait, Qatar, Saudi Arabia and the UAE.

 Saudi Arabia continues to lead our MEA RRIs, but its score has fallen.
-Nevertheless, the declines in other Gulf states has ensure its top spot is likely to remain unassailable over the long-term.
+Nevertheless, the declines in other Gulf states in recent quarters has ensure its top spot is likely to remain unassailable over the long-term.
 Qatar's reliance on ethane feedstock has limited its petrochemicals industry to some extent, as it does not produce the same range of by-products as other countries, such as the US and China, which rely on other feedstock such as naphtha.
 This means it is likely to be sidelined in the special chemicals markets because, although the government is seeking to redress this imbalance with mixed crackers, other industries are also capitalising on the increasing global demand, and Qatar will be left behind.